DataBiosphere/data-store/README.md

     terraform import google_service_account.dss ${DSS_GCP_SERVICE_ACCOUNT_NAME}@${GCP_PROJECT_ID}.iam.gserviceaccount.com
     ```

-    Note that this step can be skipped if you're rotating credentials.
+    This step can be skipped if you're rotating credentials.

-1. Download the deployment service account key JSON file using the Google Cloud Platform web console ("IAM &
+1. Once the deployment service account has been created, open the Google Cloud Platform web console and navigate
+    to "IAM & Admin", then "Service accounts".
+Click the menu on the right and select the "Create new key" option.
-    Admin" > "Service accounts").
-Place the downloaded JSON file into the project root at `$DSS_HOME/gcp-credentials.json`.
+    Create and download a new JSON key and place the downloaded key into the project root at
+    `${DSS_HOME}/gcp-credentials.json`.

-1. Store the deployment service account credentials in the AWS Secrets Manager:
+1. Store the deployment service account credentials just downloaded in the AWS Secrets Manager:

     ```
     ### WARNING: RUNNING THIS COMMAND WILL